 SSS TRIO Program Goals

-The Student Support Services Program are designed to:
+The Student Support Services Program is designed to:

 - Increase the retention and graduation rates of eligible students

 - Foster an institutional climate supportive of the success of low income and first generation college students and individuals with disabilities through services.

 Ingrid Renderos is the inaugural Director for Iona College’s SSS Trio Program.
 She comes with an extensive college access and student success background, having worked for the past 18 years at Rutgers University-Newark (RU-N).
 At RU-N, she was the Director of Academic Partnerships for the Office of the Chancellor.
 In her position, she managed academic partnerships with various educational institutions, to ensure that partner students received the support services needed to successfully graduate from RU-N. She also communicated to her academic partners the various campus-wide initiatives, especially targeting transfer and first-generation college students.
 Since RU-N is a Hispanic Serving Institution (HSI), she collaborated with Latin American General Consulates, as well as community-based organizations that were serving the LatinX community throughout New Jersey.